 Division of Community Health Promotion, Public Health Dental Program

-- Researches and recommends policy change that can improve inequities in access to oral health care services in the state
+- Researches and recommends policy change that can improve access to oral health care services in the state.

-- Strives to integrate oral health into general health programs such as WIC, Heart Disease, Diabetes, Cancer, and Obesity programs
+- Strives to integrate oral health into general health programs such as WIC, and other programs related to heart disease, diabetes, cancer, and obesity.